 The City is responsible for providing waste management services to its residents that is protective of human safety and health and the environment.
-The proposed undertaking will address the identified waste management needs for the City for the 30-year planning period.
+The proposed undertaking will address the identified waste management needs for the City for the 25-year planning period.
 The first step was to evaluate Alternatives To for waste management, which included do nothing, thermal technology (incineration), energy from waste, waste export, waste import, and landfilling.
 Further detail on the Alternatives To is presented in Section 4.
 Following the assessment of Alternatives To and the selection of a Preferred Alternative To, in this case landfilling, the City completed an evaluation of the Alternative Methods.
 For this EA, the Alternative Methods evaluation included the review of 17 potential landfilling sites.
 Further detail on the Alternative Methods are presented in Section 5.

-3.1.1 Population Projections
+2.1.1 Population Projections

-The City has a population of 10,400 as reported in the latest census (Section 6.3.1, Community Profile).
-For Project planning purposes, population was linearly extrapolated based on the 1991, 1996, 2001 and 2006 census data for the City of Temiskaming Shores and the Town of Cobalt (Amec Foster Wheeler, 2010c).
-Based on this extrapolation, the City and the Town of Cobalt will have a projected combined population of 16,423 by the end of the 30-year planning period.
-The recent census data (2011) indicates that the population decreased slightly between 2006 and 2011, and therefore, the population projection can be a conservative estimate of population growth over the 30-year planning period.
+The City has a population of 9,920 as reported in the 2016 census (Section 6.3.1, Community Profile).
+For Project planning purposes, census data from 1991 to 2016 was used to form a linear regression on population trends for the City and the Town of Cobalt (Amec Foster Wheeler, 2017b).
+Based on this extrapolation, the City and the Town of Cobalt will have a projected combined population of 9,184 by the end of the 25-year planning period.
+The 2016 census data indicates that the population is decreasing slightly by 0.7% per year (Amec Foster Wheeler, 2017a).

-3.1.2 Waste Generation
+2.1.2 Waste Generation

-A 30-year projection of the quantities of waste generation by the communities (Haileybury, Dymond, Cobalt and New Liskeard) was completed as part of the Feasibility Study (Amec Foster Wheeler, 2010c).
+A 25-year projection of the quantities of waste generation by the communities (Haileybury, Dymond, Cobalt and New Liskeard) was completed as part of the EA process (Amec Foster Wheeler, 2017c).
 These projections were based on:

-- Linear extrapolations of population growth calculated from 1991, 1996, 2001 and 2006 census data, as provided by Statistics Canada for the City of Temiskaming Shores and the Town of Cobalt; - Uncompacted (i.e., pre-landfilled) waste quantity estimates for 2008 provided by the City of Temiskaming Shores; - Tonnage based a typical density value of 150 kilograms per cubic metre (kg/m3) for uncompacted residential solid waste (McBean et. al., 1995); - Volume based on the conservative assumption that landfilled and compacted residential solid waste has an in-place density of 300 kg/m3; and - Uncompacted waste generation estimates of 2.6 m3 per capita for the communities of Haileybury, Cobalt and Dymond (combined) and 3.9 m3 per capita for the former Town of New Liskeard.
+- Extrapolations of population growth calculated from census data, as provided by Statistics Canada for the City of Temiskaming Shores and the Town of Cobalt; - Uncompacted (i.e., pre-landfilled) waste quantity estimates from 1997 to 2011 for the Haileybury landfill and 1997 to 2003 for the New Liskeard landfill provided by the City of Temiskaming Shores; - Tonnage based a typical density value of 150 kilograms per cubic metre (kg/m3) for uncompacted residential solid waste (McBean et. al., 1995); - Volume based on the conservative assumption that landfilled and compacted residential solid waste has an in-place density of 500 kg/m3(Amec Foster Wheeler, 2017a), and, - Uncompacted waste generation estimates of 3.3 m3 per capita for the City of Temiskaming Shores and Town of Cobalt (Amec Foster Wheeler, 2017a).